csaccheri/JsDoc-Toolkit.tmbundle/README.md

 Don't worry -- documenting your JavaScript can be fun and easy!
 (Well, maybe just easy.)

-This bundle provides tools for writing comments with and running [JsDoc Toolkit][jsdoc] -- an application for automatically generating documentation from commented JavaScript -- directly from TextMate.
+This bundle provides tools for running and writing comments with [JsDoc Toolkit][jsdoc] directly from TextMate.
+JsDoc Toolkit is a great application for automatically generating documentation from commented JavaScript source code.

 ## Installation